sepideh77/Deep-Reinforcement-Learning-based-content-migration-DRLCM/README.md

 # Deep Reinforcement Learning-based content migration

-This folder contains main body of reinforcement learning-based content migration The code structure is inspired from "BinPacking_Neural_Combinatorial_Optimization" Model built by Ruben Solozabal.
+This folder contains main body of Deep Reinforcement Learning-based Content Migration (DRLCM) The code structure is inspired from "BinPacking_Neural_Combinatorial_Optimization" Model built by Ruben Solozabal.
+Readers are encourged to first get familiar with DRL based binpacking simulation code as DRLCM is a dynamic and more complex model.
 Link to the bin_packing_combinatorial_Optimization code: https://github.com/rubensolozabal/BinPacking_Neural_Combinatorial_Optimization